ROZBEH/CarND-Behavioral-Cloning-P3/README.md

 * Pixels above and below some range were cropped, because they are not about the road.
 So they make little difference in the final judgement.
 * 20 percent of the data was used for validation phase.
+* The data was shuffled randomly to increase randomness.

 </br>